 10. How to Make Money as a Travel Blogger

 - Ads: You can add ads to your site as soon as it’s live.
-Not all ad networks allow small blogs to join but from the get-go you can sign up and start earning money through Adsense right away.
+Not all ad networks allow small blogs to join but from the get-go, you can sign up and start earning money through Adsense right away.
+Once your site has enough pageviews I highly recommend applying for Mediavine.
+It changed the game for me and added a big chunk of income from the start.

 - Affiliates: Affiliates are links to products or services that you make a commission from when a reader makes a purchase.
-Some examples of affiliates that you can use for travel blogs are hotels (Booking.com, HotelsCombined), travel insurance (World Nomads), flights (Skyscanner), travel gear (Amazon), the list goes on.
+Some examples of affiliates that you can use for travel blogs are hotels (Booking.com,), travel insurance (World Nomads, SafetyWing), flights (Skyscanner), travel gear (Amazon), travel activities (Get Your Guide), the list goes on.

 - Sell a product or service: While creating a product can take time and I don’t really suggest it for beginners, it still is an option.
 If you know about something really well you could write a simple ebook (or super detailed) and sell it.
 Or you can use your blog as a portfolio for your writing and do some freelance writing work.